NCEAS/eml/docs/eml-semantic-annotations-primer.md

 #### Entity-level annotations

-Entities are usually tables of data (EML element `dataTable`).
+The entity-level elements include the `dataTable`, `spatialRaster`, `spatialVector`, `storedProcedure`, `view`, and `otherEntity` EML elements, in addition to custom modules.
+Entities are usually tables of data (`dataTable`).
 Data tables may be ascii text files, relational database tables, spreadsheets or other type of tabular data with a fixed logical structure.
-Related to data tables are views (EML element `view`) and stored procedures (EML element `storedProcedure`).
-Views and stored procedures are produced by an RDBMS or related system.
-Other types of data such as raster (EML element `spatialRaster`), vector (EML element `spatialVector`) or spatialReference image data are also data entities.
+Related to data tables are views (`view`) and stored procedures (`storedProcedure`).
+Views and stored procedures are produced by a relational database management system or related system.
+Other types of data such as raster (`spatialRaster`), vector (`spatialVector`) or spatialReference image data are also data entities.
 An `otherEntity` element should be used to describe types of entities that are not described by any other entity type.
-Entity-level EML elements are nested under `dataset` elements.
+The entity-level EML elements are nested under `dataset` elements.
 Further information about entities may be found in chapter 6.1.

 An entity-level annotation represents a precisely-defined semantic statement that applies to an entity.
 This semantic statement is used to associate precise measurement semantics with the entity.
 An entity-level `annotation` element is embedded in a containing entity-level element.
 The subject of the semantic statement is the entity-level element that contains the annotation.
 If the entity-level element contains an `id` attribute, then the subject should be the value of the `id` attribute.
 Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define a property and a value (object) that apply to the entity.
 The associated labels can be used to display the property and value in a more readable format to users.
 Each URI should be resolvable to a controlled vocabulary that provides a precise definition, relationships to other terms, and multiple labels for displaying the statement.